 Searching for an effective Covid-19 treatment: promise and peril published in Stat

-ISPE members are evaluating the safety of drugs or drug combinations that are emerging as potential treatments for COVID-19.
+ISPE members are evaluating the safety of drugs and vaccines for COVID-19.

 ISPE members are working with the Danish Medicines Agency to establish a registry of all Danish COVID-19 patients that is continuously updated and linked to the existing Danish health and administrative registries.
 This will allow analyses of how drugs, demographic factors and diseases affect the course of COVID-19.
 More information about the project which is open for collaboration is available here.